The ancestors of the Ranckind family come from the ancient Scottish kingdom of Dalriada. Their surname comes from the personal name Randolph,

 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations

 in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, Ranckind has been spelled Rankin, Ranken, Ranking, Rankene, Rankine and others.

 Early Notables of the Ranckind family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Ranckind Notables in all our PDF Extended History products and printed products wherever possible.
+Alexander Ramkins (c.1672-1719) was a Scottish adherent of James II, born...
+Another 31 words (2 lines of text) are included under the topic Early Ranckind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ranckind family to Ireland